 |Website||Visit IM||Visit SG|

-As of at the time of writing, the company has been around for 18 years - a significant time for a web hosting company, where companies bloom and fade away in a matter of months.
+InMotion has been around for 18 years, a VERY long time for a web hosting company, where companies bloom and fade away in a matter of months.

 Only the greatest web hosting companies stay around for such a long time.
 Since its inception, this company has always been a leading service provider.